kodestudio/Turing/README.md

-# ** Turing**
+# Turing
-## A brand new programming language with multi-purpose used for developers, who is making applications, website, AI,...
+## A brand new programming language with multi-purpose used for developers.
 ### 1. What is this project?

 * This project is an open-source project made by team HydroOS, with the support from Kode organisation to tribute **Alan Turing**.